 For the year ended December 31, 2019, the company's effective tax rate of 14.6 percent on pre-tax loss from continuing operations of \$(316) million was unfavorably impacted by a tax charge of \$146 million related to the U.S. state blended tax rate changes associated with the Business Separations and a tax charge of \$35 million related to application of foreign tax provisions.
 Other net unfavorable effective tax rate impacts included those related to the Argentine peso devaluation, integration and separation costs, non-tax-deductible amortization of the fair value step-up in inventories as a result of the Merger, the tax impact of certain net exchange losses recognized on the re-measurement of the net monetary asset positions which were not deductible in their local jurisdictions, as well as geographic mix of earnings.
-Those unfavorable impacts were partially offset by a tax benefit of \$(102) million related to an internal legal entity restructuring associated with the Business Separations, tax benefits of \$(38) million associated with the enactment of the Federal Act on Tax Reform and AHV Financing ("Swiss Tax Reform"), a \$(34) million tax benefit associated with the release of a valuation allowance recorded against the net deferred tax asset position of a legal entity in Switzerland, as well as \$(19) million of tax benefits due to the closure of various tax statutes of limitations.
+Those unfavorable impacts were partially offset by a tax benefit of \$(102) million related to an internal legal entity restructuring associated with the Business Separations, tax benefits of \$(38) million associated with the enactment of the Federal Act on Tax Reform and AHV Financing ("Swiss Tax Reform"), a \$(34) million tax benefit associated with the release of a valuation allowance recorded against the net deferred tax asset position of a legal entity in Switzerland, as well as \$(19) million of tax benefits associated with changes in accruals for certain prior year tax positions and reductions in the company's unrecognized tax benefits due to the closure of various tax statutes of limitations.